-All public improvements will be installed by the applicant at their expense and will require prior approval of plans and a Public Works Permit.
-With recommended Conditions of Approval, this criterion is met.
+All public improvements will be installed by the applicant at their expense after approval of plans and issued Erosion Control, Water Quality, and Public Works Permits.
+With recommended Conditions of Approval A2 and A8, this standard is met.

 TDC 74.130 Private Improvements.